Clone QREF repo (you can use HTTP link as well)

 module, which performs the same task as qref-render

-.
-Here, we demonstrate how to use the rendering module to visualize quantum circuits for preparing arbitrary quantum states in alias sampling.
-To learn more about the algorithm, please refer to the tutorial for Bartiq ⧉ – our library for symbolic resource estimation.
+Below we demonstate how the rendering module visualizes the quantum circuit for arbitrary state preparation in the alias sampling algorithm.
+This algorithm is explored in detailed in the tutorials for Bartiq ⧉ – our library for symbolic resource estimation.

 We will use the yaml